This article was originally published in April 2015 and updated in October 2018

 Our first point of interest was Airlie Bay, where we came across an elephant and a dragon shaped out of sand, and stone sculptures including the Dugong which some refer to as the Elephant of the Sea.

-Just steps away was the Airlie Lagoon, which is essentially a large wading pool.
+Just steps away was the Airlie Beach Lagoon, which is essentially a large wading pool.
 The Whitsundays are home to jellyfish, and during at certain times of the year it’s safer hit the pool to cool off instead of trying your luck against the stingers, hence the popularity of the lagoon.
 The Esplanade that runs alongside it has some great boutiques selling beach wear, cafes ready to whip up an iced coffee, and even a book exchange.
 Facilities such as free showers and washrooms are also on hand, making this a popular spot for the camper-van crowd.
+It’s easy to see why spending the day here is one of the most popular Airlie Beach activities.

 We soon found ourselves back on the boardwalk, passing by resorts and trendy condo complexes before arriving at Abell Point Marina which is where boats, luxury yachts and many tours take off from.
 While the restaurant patio was packed with 20-somethings sipping Pinot Grigio, the harbour itself was calm with hardly a soul in sight, making for an enchanting scene.

 Our last stop was Cannonvale Beach, a family-friendly spot which is a great alternative to staying right in Airlie Beach.
-Only a few minutes drive (apparently longer if your transport of choice is a Segway), Cannonvale has numerous accommodation options, supermarkets and chain stores.
-While the beach itself has nothing on, say, Whitehaven Beach, it is a nice quiet place to spend the afternoon and boasts BBQ facilities and children’s playgrounds among other things.
+Only a few minutes drive from town (apparently longer if your transport of choice is a Segway), Cannonvale has numerous accommodation options, supermarkets and chain stores, as well BBQ facilities and children’s playgrounds down by the water.

 After sprawling out in the grass and soaking in the view, we headed back down the boardwalk, making a pit stop at Barcelona Tapas Bar and Cafe for an ice cold beer and some appetizers.
 While the seven kilometre tour usually ends back at Lions Park, we were in luck: Daniel wanted to go crocodile hunting.
 OK so that’s not exactly true, but when he saw the intrigue on our faces when he mentioned that crocodiles lurked in the water not too far away, he graciously agreed to take us there.